shrutisharma27/blog/_posts/2020-09-14-conversica-vs-7targets.md

 - Ability to write and read emails
 - Based on the email response decide the conversational path
+- One user has multiple Assistants
 - Remind the Sales people too
 - Go hyper personalized in terms of email sending time
+- Pricing

 Below is a honest attempt to compare Conversica and 7Targets AI Sales Assistant on above and few more attributes.